 I cannot fathom that it is already the end of July.
 Summer is whizzing by.
-They always talk about how kids these days are overscheduled; I think the same goes for adults.
+They always talk about how overscheduled kids are these days.
+I think the same goes for adults.
 Community and work commitments have kept me zooming here, there, and everywhere – everywhere except my kitchen that is.
 I had grand plans for dishes I would make this summer, and so far, that list remains fairly untouched.

-Uncle Dougie’s Sweet ‘N Snappy Small Batch Barbecue Sauce from this month’s Degustabox brought it all together.
+BBQ Sauce – Uncle Dougie’s Sweet ‘N Snappy Small Batch Barbecue Sauce from this month’s Degustabox brought it all together.
 I like the “Uncle Dougie’s No-Crap Commitment.”
-The sauce is gluten-free with no artificial anything, no high-fructose corn syrup, no MSG, no chemicals, no preservatives and no GMOs.
+The sauce is gluten-free with no artificial anything, no high-fructose corn syrup, no MSG, no chemicals, no preservatives, and no GMOs.
 The Sweet ‘N Snappy is very mild but has a nice flavor.
 I’m definitely interested in trying one of their bolder, spicier flavored sauces.

 It’s a simple meal.
 Sometimes we need simplicity in our lives.
 We need quiet, slow-paced moments where we can connect to not just our food but also ourselves and each other.
 This meal did more than feed our bellies.